Marine use case

 Figure 5.
 ROC curve provides an assessment of sensitivity and specificity of model predictions with a Yellowtail Kingfish AUC = 0.880 and Bull Shark AUC = 0.979.
 Response curves indicate how the probability of occurrence varies as each environmental variable increases on the x-axis.
 Jackknife variable importance plots suggest that Sea Surface Temperature (sst), and Cholophyll (chl) were the most important variables in both models, with east-west surface current velocity (vcur) important for Yellowtail Kingfish.

-Occurrence locations were then turned into a spatial points layer and points outside the study area were removed (script 2, lines 55 – 66).
-A loop was then constructed to run through each folder of monthly data and extract the environmental values for each occurrence point that was collected during that same month (script 2, lines 82 – 118).
-Within each month we also generated 2000 points sampled from the bias file (line 108).
+Occurrence locations were then turned into a spatial points layer (line 49).
+A loop was then constructed to run through each folder of monthly data and extract the environmental values for each occurrence point that was collected during that same month (R script, lines 103 – 105).
+Within each month we also generated 2000 points sampled from the bias file (line 366).
 The 12 resulting data-frames were appended together and the variable month was set as a factor.
 This data-frame included all the occurrence locations, and all the locations selected as background points based on the bias file.
 A vector that indicated which row was either a presence ‘1’ or background ‘0’ was also set.

-The single maxent model based on all these monthly data was run using the dismo package with the maxent function (line 138).
-This model included arguments (line 136) that removed duplicate cells, included jackknife variable importance, response curves and plots.
-Importantly, after initial runs we decided to adjust the regularization so we increase the beta-multiplier to 3 to ensure predictions had a more spread out distribution.
+The single maxent model based on all these monthly data was run using the dismo package with the maxent function (line 400).
+This model included arguments (line 398) that removed duplicate cells, included jackknife variable importance, response curves and plots.
+Importantly, after initial runs we decided to adjust the regularization so we increase the beta-multiplier to 3 to ensure predictions had a more spread-out distribution.
 Initial models also indicated that bathymetry and distance to the coast variables led to predictions that were too narrowly tied to the coast.
-For these reasons these variables were dropped in the final model.
+For these reasons, these variables were dropped in the final model.

-The final step we undertook in this demonstration model was to use this model to make a prediction into each month (script 2, lines 147 – 187).
+The final step we undertook in this demonstration model was to use this model to make a prediction into each month (R script, lines 409 – 449).
 Again, in order for this to work in this framework is to ensure each month has a separate file for each variable used in the model, and those variable names need to match the column names given for the variables in the data-frame used to run the model.

 The available marine data were sufficient to identify broad patterns of seasonal distribution changes associated with migration (Figures 1 & 4) which expert review indicated were reasonable estimates.
 AUC reported in this model indicated the Yellowtail Kingfish model predicted training data relatively well with AUC = 0.880 while Bull Shark model reported a very high AUC of 0.979 (Figure 5).
 During initial modelling iterations for Yellowtail Kingfish, AUC varied between runs and was sensitive to slight changes in model arguments or environmental variables.
 We suspect AUC scores for the Bull Shark might also vary with multiple runs, but only ran this model once.
 Further, both species had predicted distributions in some areas where the species are not believed to occur.
 This suggests that while the habitat might seem suitable based on the variables included, other variables which might be important for the distribution of these species were not included in this model.
 A series of absence data from areas and times where sensors did not detect these species may also improve these models.
 Nonetheless, these initial results do pick up the broad patterns of migratory distributions and variable response curves and importance plots appeared reasonable (Figure 5).